 Now a days, data security is an important aspect of IT companies of every size and type.
 It is important to get the right Data Security Solutions in order to meet the challenging threats.

-Salesforce provides us an easy to handle and flexible data security model to secure data at different levels.
+Data Security in Salesforce provides us an easy to handle and flexible data security model to secure data at different levels.

-Levels of Data Access in Salesforce
+Levels of Salesforce Security and Data Access

-can control which user approach which information in our entire organization, a article, a particular field, or an individual record or any other data.
+Can control which user approach which information in our entire organization, a article, a particular field, or an individual record or any other data.

 This is the basic level security.